stat824/stat824.github.io/src/content/theory/finite.md

-# Oracle inequalities for ERM with a finite dictionary
+# Oracle inequalities for a finite dictionary

 We consider again empirical risk minimization.
 Given a dictionary $\mathcal{H},$ recall that